-You can create a backup file of all your notes in Squid and save it to your device or SD card.
-To do this, navigate to the Squid settings, tap Backup and restore, then Local backup, then Create backup and choose a location on your device or SD card to save the backup file.
+You can create a backup file of all your notes in Squid and save it to your device, external storage, or another app (such as Google Drive).
+To do this, navigate to the Squid settings, tap Backup and restore, then Local backup, then Create backup and choose a location to save the backup file.
 Once a backup has been created, you can restore the backup by tapping Restore backup and choosing the backup file on your device.
 Please be aware that restoring a backup file will delete any existing notes you have (restoring Squid to the state when the backup was created).

 Squid stores data as outlined in this article.
 Advanced users can backup their notes either by making a backup of the application + data or by making a copy of the Squid data files (root users only).

 Using 'adb backup'

 Starting with Android 4.0 (Ice Cream Sandwich), you can backup applications and their data using the

 adb backup command.
 To do this you must have the

 adb tool (Android Debug Bridge) included with the Android SDK.
 You can backup Squid with the command